 - Make sure you have sharp lawnmower blades for the first cut of the season.
 Dull blades will pull grass by the roots and create bare patches.
 We can help you replace your dull blades, or sharpen and balance your existing ones if the parts are obsolete.

 - Start with a high cut level to just take the tips off of the grass.
 This helps reduce water use during hot weather.
 Check our article on changing your electric mower's blade height if you need tips.

 - Give your lawnmower a good clean to get it ready for growing season.

 - Mow as often as you can, and change directions each time you mow to keep your grass blades straight.

 - If your lawnmower isn't starting watch Matt show you what the problem could be.
 If it’s not cutting properly, try our Common Lawnmower Faults and How to Fix Them troubleshooting article.

-Fertiliser and weed control - A good all-round fertiliser will nourish your grass while keeping weeds at bay.
+II) Fertiliser and weed control - a good all-round fertiliser will nourish your grass while keeping weeds at bay.

 - Has your lawn grown moss over the winter?
 Try a product which will kill off moss and give your lawn a dose of nitrogen, promoting grass growth and taming weeds.
 Apply every 6 weeks through the growing season to keep your grass happy.